Abortion in Oregon: Abortion financing

 Seventeen US states, including Oregon, used their own funds to cover all or most "medically necessary" abortions sought by low-income women under Medicaid, thirteen of which are required by State court orders to do so.
 In 2010, the state had 3,427 publicly funded abortions, of which none were federally funded, and all were state funded.

 Abortion rights views and activities

 Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.

+Following the overturn of Roe v.
+Wade on June 24, 2022, at least 2,000 abortion rights protesters gathered for a protest in Downtown Portland.
+10 people were arrested at a June 24 protest in Eugene.

+On November 8, 2024, hundreds attended anti-Trump rallies in Portland.

 Anti-abortion views and activities

+Violence

 The first clinic arson occurred in Oregon in March 1976 and the first bombing occurred in February 1978 in Ohio.
 The attack took place at a Planned Parenthood clinic in Eugene and was committed by an individual.

 Rachelle "Shelley" Shannon attempted to set fires at abortion clinics in Oregon, California, Idaho and Nevada during the late 1980s and early 1990s and eventually pleaded guilty for these cases of arson.
 In 1993, she was found guilty of attempted murder of George Tiller in 1993 at his Wichita, Kansas clinic.

+On November 23, 2021, Devin Kruse, 27, destroyed several windows and security cameras at a Planned Parenthood in Grants Pass, Oregon.
+He pleaded guilty to two counts of violating the federal Freedom of Access to Clinic Entrances Act.